 Portable mini burner and fuel

-Very handy to cook yourself a nice dinner in the evening.
-Make sure to buy enough fuel cans.
+Very handy to cook a nice dinner in the evening.
+Make sure you buy enough fuel cans.

 Other Camping Supplies

 Lighter or matches

 Use wipes for quick, on the move cleanups.
 Wipes are super useful and make ideal travel companions.

 New Zealand’s nature is precious.
 Try to use biodegradable soap instead of normal soap.